saikrishnatbijil/questdb.io/docs/third-party-tools/grafana.md

 ---
 title: Grafana
-description: Guide for time series data visualization with QuestDB and Grafana
+description: Guide for time-series data visualization with QuestDB and Grafana
 ---

-[Grafana](https://grafana.com/) is a popular observability and monitoring application used to visualize data and help with time series data analysis.
+[Grafana](https://grafana.com/) is a popular observability and monitoring application used to visualize data and help with time-series data analysis.
 It has an extensive ecosystem of widgets and plugins.
 QuestDB supports connecting to Grafana via the [Postgres](/docs/reference/api/postgres/) endpoint.